boardend/qgis-js-demo/pages/03-intro.md

 <div v-click>
   <p>
-  Machbarkeitsstudie für den <b>Atlas der Schweiz</b>
+  Feasibility study for the <b>Atlas of Switzerland</b>
   </p>
 <p>

-- Institut für Kartografie und Geoinformation, ETH Zürich
+- Institute of Cartography and Geoinformation, ETH Zurich
-- Sommer & Herbst 2023
+- Summer & Fall 2023

 </p>
   <img